Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How do customer emotions affect sales?

-Sales are affected by customer emotions because feelings drive our decision-making processes.
+Sales are fundamentally affected by customer emotions because feelings drive our decision-making processes.
 Here are the biggest ways customer emotions affect the sales process.

 Creating customer loyalty